-When you are ready to thaw the cake, remove from the freezer, keep the pound cake tightly wrapped and place on the countertop until condensation forms on the foil.
+When you are ready to thaw the cake, remove from the freezer, keeping the wrapping on.
+Place it on the countertop until condensation forms on the foil.
 Then, unwrap and continue to thaw as needed.
-It will be delicious ;0)

 You can also do the same with individual slices of pound cake.
-It’s nice to have a pound cake on hand whenever you need a little something sweet ;0)
+It's nice to have a pound cake on hand whenever you need a little something sweet!